veryacademy/django-ecommerce-project/README.md

 </a>
 </div>

+## Aims of this course
+The aims of this course is to:
+* learn the Django framework
+* learn how to build, test and deploy a Django application

-## Django-Ecommerce
+## Course Introduction
-The Django-Ecommerce is an open-source project inititive and tutorial series.
+The Django Ecommerce Tutorial Series is designed for students who wants to learn the Django Framework by building an e-commerce application.
+This course is a great way to start learning Python and the Django Framework.
+We start from a beginners level slowly moving into more advanced topics.
+I have tried to design this course to be modular so that you could also focus in on particular subjects, tutorials or aspects of Django should you prefer this mode of learning.

+On this course you will be taught a wide range of skills, here are a few topics that we will be learning:

+* Django URLs, models, views
+* Django Templating
+* Introduction to Unittest
+* Testing with Pytest
+* Working with Django and Docker
+* Deploying Django Applications

 ## Demo

-See the current build live by launching the master branch on a free Heroku instance.
+See the current build live by launching the latest version of the e-commerce application on a free Heroku instance.
 You will need a Free Heroku account if you havent already got an active account.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)